Prabhakar Raghavan: Career

 After completing his doctorate, Prabhakar worked in various research positions at IBM.
 He began as a research staff member at the Thomas J. Watson Research Center.
 In 1994, he was promoted to manager of theory of computing.
 A year later, he relocated to the Almaden center in Silicon Valley to become the senior manager of the computer science principles and methodologies department of IBM Research until 2000.
 His research group focused on algorithms, complexity theory, cryptography, text mining, and other fields.
 While working for IBM in the late 1990s, he was also a consulting professor at Stanford University.

 Raghavan's research team at Stanford co-existed with another researching search engines that included students Larry Page and Sergey Brin, who later founded Google.

 After working 14 years at IBM, he became senior vice president and chief technology officer at enterprise search vendor Verity in 2004.
 In July 2005, he was hired by Yahoo! to lead Yahoo!
 Research in Sunnyvale, California.
 At Yahoo!, he worked on research projects including search and advertising.
-In 2011, he was appointed as Yahoo!'s chief strategy officer.
+In 2011, he was appointed as Yahoo!'s chief strategy officer by CEO Carol Bartz.

 In 2012, Prabhakar joined Google after severe funding cuts in Yahoo!'s research division.
 In 2018, he was put in charge of Ads and Commerce at Google and in 2020 his scope was expanded to include Search, Geo, and Assistant.

-In 2024, he transitioned to the role of Chief Technologist at Google.
+In 2024, he transitioned to the role of Chief Technologist at Google, leaving his tenure as Head of Search.

 Raghavan has published over 100 papers in various fields and has secured 20 issued patents.

+In April 2024, the journalist Ed Zitron published an article claiming that Raghavan was responsible for a massive decline in quality at Google following his takeover of Google Search and subsequent focus on ad revenue in the prioritization of search results.